What is IP Reputation & 6 Ways to Improve It

 1. Recipients reporting you as spam

 When users report your emails as spam, it directly impacts the reputation of your IP address.
 This reporting typically indicates that the content being sent is perceived as irrelevant or unwanted by the recipients.
-As a result, a high volume of spam reports can lead to a deterioration in your IP reputation, which may cause future emails from that IP address to be more likely to be flagged or blocked by email providers.
+A significant number of spam reports can damage your IP reputation, increasing the likelihood that future emails sent from that IP address will be flagged as spam or blocked by email providers.

 spam statistics details for why subscribers mark you as spam